BayodeOlorundare/Divvy-Exercise-Case-study/README.md

 ## Summary

-casual riders tend to have fewer trips during the weekday than annual members.
+Casual riders tend to have fewer trips during the weekday than annual members.
 We believe this is due to members taking more rides to and from work.
 We suggest increasing casual riders weekday trips by advertsing at work communute hours (07:00 - 09:00 and 16:00 - 18:00).